Small business insurance from £5.13 a month.Get a quote.

 • Stages of a sales funnel (from prospect, to lead to customer)

-• 40 powerful sales techniques to turn your prospects into customers
+• 40 powerful sales techniques to turn prospects into customers

-• How to build a sales pipeline that turns prospects into customers
+• How to build a sales pipeline (that turns prospects to customers)

 The best people to sell in a startup environment is either the founder or a co-founder, or someone who has experience selling for startups.
 Practitioners of old school sales methodologies – like those described in Geoffrey A. Moore’s book Crossing The Chasm (original 1991, revised in 1998 and 2014) – are more likely to succeed, especially when the target customers are more established businesses.